MinchinWeb/blog.minchin.ca/content/20170828-photosorter-210-released.md

 ## Impletmentation Notes

-I use a different folder set-up that Dan (in his original scirpt) used.
+I use a different folder set-up that Dan (in his original script) used.
 The one I'm using matches the default folder set-up for my Canon camera.

 ## Installation